library-pals/read-action/README.md

         required: true
         type: string
       book-status:
         description: What is the status of the book?
 Required.
+You can completely customize the default value and options.
         required: true
         type: choice
         default: "want to read"